Reza-Tahmasbi/Reza-Tahmasbi/README.md

 ### 💼 What I Do

-- 🔬 Research and develop cutting-edge AI/ML models
+- 🔬 Research and develop AI/ML models
 - 📱 Design and build cross-platform apps using Flutter
 - ⚙️ Deploy and scale ML solutions with MLOps best practices
 - 🚀 Build and serve APIs using FastAPI, Flask, and containerized services